K. P. P. Nambiar: Career

 He was also instrumental in the launching of a joint venture company Bowthorpe Thermometrics, with Bowthorpe of UK and Namtech Consultants to manufacture thermistors in 1996.
 Bowthorpe has since transferred its ownership to General Electric in October 2001.

 Nambiar suffered a stroke in 2002 and he died on 30 June 2015 at the age of 86 in Bengaluru.

 Personal life

-Nambiar was born in Kalliasseri, Kannur district in what is now North Kerala to P. P. Chindan Nambiar and K. P. Madhavi.
+Nambiar was born in Kalliasseri, North Malabar (now Kannur district, Kerala) to P. P. Chindan Nambiar and K. P. Madhavi.
 He had four brothers and five sisters.
 From his marriage to Marjorie Agnes Nambiar in London in 1953, he had a daughter and a son.
 While living in Bombay, he met and married Saroja Kamakshi, mother of Indian classical dancer, Malavika Sarukkai.
 In the 1980s, Nambiar married again, to Uma Devi of Calicut.
 They had one son.